hotrodorm/hotrod/hotrod-project/hotrod-generator/agenda.md

 Differentiate between `.parameter(name)` and `.parameterNullable(name, jdbcType)`.

-## 8. Converter output parameters
+## 8. Converter Output Parameters

-A converter is implemented to use a `status` value as String and to store it as INTEGER in the database.
+A converter is implemented.
+The database column "status" (type `INTEGER`) is represented in Java as a `String` according to the following logic:

 | App Value<br/>(Java String) | Stored<br/>(database INTEGER) |
 |:-:|:-:|